intel/iodlr/containers/wordpress/README.md

 To accomplish this goal, we have built two containers: wp_base and wp_opt.

-* wp_base_http contains the bare minimum needed to execute the workload and establish a baseline.
+* wp4.2_php7.4_base_querycacheoff_http contains the bare minimum needed to execute the workload and establish a baseline.
 The following modifications were made to wp_base in addition to containerization:
   * php-fpm7.4
-* wp_opt_http is build upon wp_base_http and has the following additions
+* wp4.2_php7.4_opt_querycacheon_http is build upon wp_base_http and has the following additions
   * BOLTing of PHP
   * PHP Zend framework now uses large pages
   * MariaDB now uses large pages and additional tuning